 Sugar that occurs naturally in food is much easier for our bodies to digest and use due to the other beneficial nutrients such as fiber.
 Added sugars process differently in our bodies and consuming too much can cause inflammation, joint pain, muscle aches, obesity, digestive issues, affect bone density, and increase chances of developing chronic disease, such as diabetes, heart or liver disease.

-Want to refresh your pantry and refrigerator with no added sugar items but don’t have time to make everything from scratch?
+Want to refresh your pantry and refrigerator with low or no added sugar items but don’t have time to make everything from scratch?
 This list of products available in grocery stores and online will get you started – REDUCING ADDED SUGAR IN THE PANTRY AND REFRIGERATOR.

 For further reading on this topic, check out these articles –